Consolidate Qualifying Bills Into One Lower Monthly Payment

-Like so many others across the country, many residents of Minnesota find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and even unsecured debts like utilities, department store charges, or medical bills.
-Those who are experiencing tough financial times and searching for debt relief options are considering a wide variety of debt relief programs, in addition to filing personal bankruptcy.
-Luckily, there are debt relief options or "solutions" that offer benefits that can lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
-These debt relief options typically include debt consolidation, debt management via credit counseling, debt settlement, or even bankruptcy.
+Many residents who are experiencing tough financial times and searching for debt relief options are considering a wide variety of debt relief programs, in addition to personal bankruptcy.
+Like so many others across the country, many residents of Minnesota find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
+Luckily, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
+These debt relief options typically include debt consolidation, debt management via credit counseling, debt resolution, or even bankruptcy.

 Also known as a "debt management plan" or DMP, debt consolidation is coordinated with the help of a debt counselor or credit counselor.
 Debt consolidation typically can help consumers with high interest debts spread across multiple credit cards by combining or "consolidating" those debts into a single, more workable payment plan made to a credit counseling agency.